Schur complement based preconditioners for twofold and block tridiagonal saddle point problems: Numerical experiments based on a 3-field formulation of the Biot model

 In our numerical experiments, $\nu=0.499$, and $\lambda$ and $\mu$ are computed by using (\ref{Poisson_exp}).
 All the other physical parameters are set to be $1$.
 The computational domain is a unit square.
 The Dirichlet type boundaries $\Gamma_d$ and $\Gamma_p$ are the two vertical lines.
-Other parts of the boundary are Neumann type.
+Other parts of the boundary are Neumann-type.
 In Table \ref{table1}, we report the GMRES iteration counts for all preconditioners with the drop tolerance for the incomplete factorizations being $10^{-3}$.
 In Table \ref{table2}, we summarize the GMRES iteration counts for all preconditioners with the drop tolerance for the incomplete factorizations being $10^{-4}$.
-From the numerical experiments, we see that the results based on $\widehat{P}_{D_1}^{-1}$ are almost the same as those based on $\widehat{P}_{D_2}^{-1}$, the results based on $\widehat{P}_{2}^{-1}$ are almost the same as those based on $\widehat{P}_{3}^{-1}$.
-In comparison, $\widehat{P}_{D_3}$ outperforms among the block diagonal preconditioners, and $\widehat{P}_{1}$ outperforms among the block triangular preconditioners.
-Note that we have theoretically proved that ${P}_{D_3}$ and $P_{1}$ are positive stable preconditioners.
-The numerical experiments clearly illustrate the advantages of the positive stable preconditioners.
-Although we do not rigorously prove that $\bar{P}_{D_3}$ and $\bar{P}_{1}$ are positive stable preconditioners in this draft, the corresponding numerical verifications are provided in our code.
+In all tests, the stopping criterion for the GMRES method is set to be that the $l^2$ norm of the relative residual is smaller than $1.0E-6$.
+From the numerical experiments, we see that the results based on $\widehat{\mathcal{P}}_{D_1}^{-1}$ are almost the same as those based on $\widehat{\mathcal{P}}_{D_2}^{-1}$, the results based on $\widehat{\mathcal{P}}_{T_2}^{-1}$ are almost the same as those based on $\widehat{\mathcal{P}}_{T_3}^{-1}$.
+In comparison, $\widehat{\mathcal{P}}_{D_3}$ outperforms among the block diagonal preconditioners, and $\widehat{\mathcal{P}}_{T_1}$ outperforms among the block triangular preconditioners.
+Note that we have theoretically proved that $\mathcal{P}_{D_3}$ and $\mathcal{P}_{T_1}$ are positively stable preconditioners.
+The numerical experiments clearly illustrate the advantages of the positively stable preconditioners.
+Although we do not rigorously prove that $\bar{\mathcal{P}}_{D_3}$ and $\bar{\mathcal{P}}_{T_1}$ are positively stable preconditioners in this draft, the corresponding numerical spectral verifications are provided in our code.